 EvaluateRouteView

-Bases: LoggingMixin, APIView
+Bases: LoggingMixin, ResponseMixin, APIView

 Source code in polarrouteserver/route_api/views.py

-class EvaluateRouteView(LoggingMixin, APIView):
+class EvaluateRouteView(LoggingMixin, ResponseMixin, APIView):

 serializer_class = None